webfaisalbd/food-lover-react-client/README.md

 ### Features

-- You can get all types of bikes.
+- You can get all types of foods.
-- We provide load system
-- Budget friendly
+- Budget friendly.
 - We provide discount.
 - We provide special service for our premium members.
 - Online order.